URL of this page: http://www.nlm.nih.gov/medlineplus/faq/difference.html

 - Provides access to medical information via:

 - Contains links to preformulated searches of the MEDLINE/PubMed database, allowing you to find references to latest health professional articles on your topic.

 - Is a database of professional biomedical literature

-- Is a Web-based, searchable database of over 22 million article references published in more than 5000 biomedical journals and magazines.
+- Is a Web-based, searchable database of over 25 million article references published in more than 5600 biomedical journals.

 - Can be searched for free

 - Includes links to some full-text journal articles via publishers' Web pages.

 - Publisher access to articles varies by publisher.
 Some provide access for free; others charge for articles or require a subscription.